PoroCYon/smol/README.md

   -l LIB, --library LIB
                         libraries to link against
   -L DIR, --libdir DIR  directories to search libraries in -s, --hash16          Use 16-bit (BSD2) hashes instead of 32-bit djb2 hashes.
-Implies -fuse-dnload-loader.
-Only
+Implies `-fuse-
-                        usable for 32-bit output.
+                        dnload-loader'.
+Only usable for 32-bit output.
+Ignored if `-fuse-dlfixup- loader' is specified.
   -c, --crc32c          Use Intel's crc32 intrinsic for hashing.
+Implies `-fuse-dnload-loader'.
-Implies -fuse-dnload-loader.
-Conflicts with
+                        Conflicts with `--hash16'.
+Ignored if `-fuse-dlfixup-loader' is specified.
-                        `--hash16'.
-  -n, --nx              Use NX (i.e. don't use RWE pages).
-Costs the size of one phdr, plus some extra bytes on
-                        i386.
+  -n, --nx              Deprecated, use `-fuse-nx' instead.
-  -d, --det             Make the order of imports deterministic (default: just use whatever binutils throws at us) -g, --debug           Pass `-g' to the C compiler, assembler and linker.
-Only useful when `--debugout' is
+  -d, --det             Make the order of imports deterministic (default: just use whatever binutils
+                        throws at us)
+  -g, --debug           Pass `-g' to the C compiler, assembler and linker.
+Only useful when
-                        specified.
+                        `--debugout' is specified.
   -fuse-interp          [Default ON] Include a program interpreter header (PT_INTERP).
-If not enabled, ld.so has to
+If not
-                        be invoked manually by the end user.
+                        enabled, ld.so has to be invoked manually by the end user.
 Disable with `-fno-use-interp'.
   -falign-stack         [Default ON] Align the stack before running user code (_start).
-If not enabled, this has to
+If not
-                        be done manually.
+                        enabled, this has to be done manually.
 Costs 1 byte.
-Disable with `-fno-align-stack'.
+Disable with `-fno- align-stack'.
-  -fskip-zero-value     [Default: ON if `-fuse-dnload-loader' supplied, OFF otherwise] Skip an ELF symbol with a
+  -fskip-zero-value     [Default: ON if `-fuse-dnload-loader' supplied, OFF otherwise] Skip an ELF
-                        zero address (a weak symbol) when parsing libraries at runtime.
+                        symbol with a zero address (a weak symbol) when parsing libraries at runtime.
                         Try enabling this if you're experiencing sudden breakage.
 However, many libraries don't use weak symbols, so this doesn't often pose a problem.
 Costs ~5 bytes.Disable with `-fno-skip-zero-value'.
   -fifunc-support       [Default ON] Support linking to IFUNCs.
-Probably needed on x86_64, but costs ~16 bytes.
+Probably needed on x86_64, but costs
+                        ~16 bytes.
 Ignored on platforms without IFUNC support.
-Disable with `-fno-fifunc-support'.
+Disable with `-fno- fifunc-support'.
   -fuse-dnload-loader   Use a dnload-style loader for resolving symbols, which doesn't depend on
                         nonstandard/undocumented ELF and ld.so features, but is slightly larger.
-If not enabled, a smaller custom loader is used which assumes glibc. `-fskip-zero-value' defaults to ON if this flag is supplied.
+If not enabled, a smaller custom loader is used which assumes glibc. `-fskip- zero-value' defaults to ON if this flag is supplied.
+  -fuse-dlfixup-loader  Use an EXPERIMENTAL loader that uses the _dl_fixup function placed into the
+                        GOT by ld.so, only works with glibc.
+Cannot be used in combination with `-fuse-dnload-loader'.
+Only works on x86_64.
   -fuse-nx              Don't use one big RWE segment, but use separate RW and RE ones.
-Use this to keep strict
+Use this to
-                        kernels (PaX/grsec) happy.
+                        keep strict kernels (PaX/grsec) happy.
 Costs at least the size of one program header entry.
+  -fuse-dl-fini         Pass _dl_fini to the user entrypoint, which should be done to properly comply
+                        with all standards, but is very often not needed at all.
+Costs 2 bytes.
+  -fno-start-arg        Don't pass a pointer to argc/argv/envp to the entrypoint using the standard
+                        calling convention.
+This means you need to read these yourself in assembly if you want to use them! (envp is a preprequisite for X11, because it needs
+                        $DISPLAY.)
+Frees 3 bytes.
+  -funsafe-dynamic      Don't end the ELF Dyn table with a DT_NULL entry.
+This might cause ld.so to
+                        interpret the entire binary as the Dyn table, so only enable this if you're sure this won't break things!
   -fuse-dt-debug        Use the DT_DEBUG Dyn header to access the link_map, which doesn't depend on
                         nonstandard/undocumented ELF and ld.so features.
 If not enabled, the link_map is accessed using data leaked to the entrypoint by ld.so, which assumes glibc.
 Costs ~10 bytes.
-  -fuse-dl-fini         Pass _dl_fini to the user entrypoint, which should be done to properly comply with all
-                        standards, but is very often not needed at all.
-Costs 2 bytes.
+Ignored if `-fuse-dlfixup-loader' is specified.
   -fskip-entries        Skip the first two entries in the link map (resp. ld.so and the vDSO).
-Speeds up symbol
+Speeds
-                        resolving, but costs ~5 bytes.
+                        up symbol resolving, but costs ~5 bytes.
+Ignored if `-fuse-dlfixup-loader' is specified.
-  -fno-start-arg        Don't pass a pointer to argc/argv/envp to the entrypoint using the standard calling
-                        convention.
-This means you need to read these yourself in assembly if you want to use them!
-                        (envp is a preprequisite for X11, because it needs $DISPLAY.)
-Frees 3 bytes.
-  -funsafe-dynamic      Don't end the ELF Dyn table with a DT_NULL entry.
-This might cause ld.so to interpret the
-                        entire binary as the Dyn table, so only enable this if you're sure this won't break things!
-  -fifunc-strict-cconv  On i386, if -fifunc-support is specified, strictly follow the calling convention rules.
+  -fifunc-strict-cconv  On i386, if -fifunc-support is specified, strictly follow the calling
+                        convention rules.
 Probably not needed, but you never know.
+Ignored if `-fuse- dlfixup-loader' is specified.
   --nasm NASM           which nasm binary to use
   --cc CC               which cc binary to use (MUST BE GCC!)
   --readelf READELF     which readelf binary to use -Wc CFLAGS, --cflags CFLAGS
                         Flags to pass to the C compiler for the relinking step -Wa ASFLAGS, --asflags ASFLAGS
-                        Flags to pass to the assembler when creating the ELF header and runtime startup code -Wl LDFLAGS, --ldflags LDFLAGS
+                        Flags to pass to the assembler when creating the ELF header and runtime startup code
+  -Wl LDFLAGS, --ldflags LDFLAGS
                         Flags to pass to the linker for the final linking step --smolrt SMOLRT       Directory containing the smol runtime sources --smolld SMOLLD       Directory containing the smol linker scripts --gen-rt-only         Only generate the headers/runtime assembly source file, instead of doing a full link.
 (I.e. fall back to pre-release behavior.)
   --verbose             Be verbose about what happens and which subcommands are invoked --keeptmp             Keep temp files (only useful for debugging) --debugout DEBUGOUT   Write out an additional, unrunnable debug ELF file with symbol information.
-(Useful for
-                        debugging with gdb, cannot be ran due to broken relocations.)
+                        (Useful for debugging with gdb, cannot be ran due to broken relocations.)
   --hang-on-startup     Hang on startup until a debugger breaks the code out of the loop.
+Only useful
-Only useful for debugging.
+                        for debugging.
 ```

 A minimal crt (and `_start` funcion) are provided in case you want to use `main`.